-Now if we turn to the enormous group of moths, which do not habitually expose to full view the under surface of their wings, this side is very rarely, as I hear from Mr. Stainton, coloured more brightly than the upper side, or even with equal brightness.
-Some exceptions to the rule, either real or apparent, must be noticed, as that of Hypopira, specified by Mr. Wormald.12 Mr. R. Trimen informs me that in Guenée's great work. three moths are figured, in which the under surface is much the most brilliant.
-For instance, in the Australian Gastrophora the upper surface of the fore-wing is pale greyish-ochreous, while the lower surface is magnificently ornamented by an ocellus of cobalt-blue, placed in the midst of a black mark, surrounded by orange-vellow. and this by bluish-white.
-But the habits of these three moths are unknown; so that no explanation can be given of their unusual style of colouring.
-Mr. Trimen also informs me that the lower surface of the wings in certain other Geometræ 13 and quadrifid Noctuæ are either more variegated or more brightly-coloured than the upper surface; but some of these species have the habit of "holding their wings quite erect over their "backs, retaining them in this position for a considerable "time," and thus exposing to view the under surface.
-Other species when settled on the ground or herbage have the habit of now and then suddenly and slightly lifting up their wings.
-Hence the lower surface of the wings being more brightly-coloured than the upper surface in certain moths is not so anomalous a circumstance as it at first appears.
-The Saturniidæ include some of the most beautiful of all moths, their wings being decorated, as in our British Emperor moth, with fine ocelli : and Mr. T. W. Wood 14 observes that they resemble butterflies in some of their movements: "for "instance, in the gentle waving up and down of the " wings, as if for display, which is more characteristic " of diurnal than of nocturnal Lepidoptera."
+But the habits of these three moths are unknown; so that no explanation can be given of their unusual style of coloring.
+Mr. Trimen also informs me that the lower surface of the wings in certain other Geometræ 13 and quadrifid Noctuæ is either more variegated or more brightly colored than the upper surface; but some of these species have the habit of "holding their wings quite erect over their backs, retaining them in this position for a considerable time," and thus exposing to view the under surface.
+Other species, when settled on the ground or herbage, have the habit of now and then suddenly and slightly lifting up their wings.
+Hence, the lower surface of the wings being more brightly colored than the upper surface, in certain moths, is not so anomalous a circumstance as it at first appears.
+The Saturniidæ include some of the most beautiful of all moths, their wings being decorated, as in our British Emperor moth, with fine ocelli; and Mr. T. W. Wood 14 observes that they resemble butterflies in some of their movements: "for instance, in the gentle waving up and down of the wings, as if for display, which is more characteristic of diurnal than of nocturnal Lepidoptera."